 A percentage added to the purchasing price to cover the retailer’s costs and profit.
 (WHO Access to Medicines Glossary).

 A company that sells goods to consumers.
+In the pharmaceutical sector, the retailer is the pharmacy or any other medicine outlet.
 (WHO Access to Medicines Glossary).

 Tangible or intangible output generated by a beneficiary under the action, such as data, knowledge and information whatever their form or nature, whether or not they can be protected, but which are outside of the action objectives as defined in this Agreement and which therefore are not needed for implementing the action or for research use of results.
 (IMI 2 Model Grant Agreement, §26.1)